In a scene from an episode of USA Network’s “Falling Water,” a power outage disrupts some of the daily activities at a storage facility.

 “No receipt – no money trail = nothing to fix.”

-The scene serves to illustrate the concept, what we do professionally tends to spill over in our personal life.
+The scene illustrates that what we do professionally spills over into our personal lives.

-Burton knew this facet of human behavior well and it’s what made him an excellent “Fixer”.
+Burton knew this facet of human behavior well, making him an excellent “Fixer.”
 He, on the other hand, didn’t need fixing.
 Burton was in complete control of his life.
-That is, until he found himself fixated on the woman in red of his dreams.
+That is until he found himself fixated on the woman in red of his dreams.

 At times, such as with Burton, distractions or an emotional upheaval can derail and incapacitate our internal Fixer.

-When we’re unable to hear her small voice; we may find ourselves on a less desirable path.
+When we’re unable to hear our tiny voice, we may find ourselves on a less desirable path.

-The Fixer wants the best for us, therefore, it’s important to elevate our minds so we can hear its voice.
+The Fixer wants the best for us; therefore, it’s essential to elevate our minds to hear its voice.

-One way to elevate our minds is to consciously practice Enterprise thinking, Prosperity thinking and Alternative thinking, et al. Deliberate thinking, of those types, may help us change our current thought pattern, clear the cobwebs and allow us to hear, with clarity, a course correction.
+One way to elevate our minds is to consciously practice enterprise thinking, prosperity thinking, alternative thinking, etc. Deliberately thinking of those types may help us change our current thought patterns, clear the cobwebs, and allow us to hear, with clarity, a course correction.

 Alternative Thinking

-But what about those of us who decide this is the year we will engage in a healthier lifestyle?
-Replacing one activity, such as sedentary lifestyle that has a negative return, for a life filled with mini-adventures is a suitable and a fun alternative to get us moving again.
+But what about those who decide this is the year we will engage in a healthier lifestyle?
+Replacing one activity, such as a sedentary lifestyle, with a negative return for a life filled with mini adventures is a suitable and fun alternative to get us moving again.

 Enterprise thinking

 Is it your goal to save money?
-Do you work a 9 to 5 and get paid bi-weekly only to find by the time you cash your payroll check the money is already spent?
+Do you work a 9 to 5 and get paid bi-weekly, only to find that the money is already spent by the time you cash your payroll check?
 The only way to save money, then, is to earn more.

-Mentally insert yourself in the flow of currency as if you were testing the temperature of water flowing from a tap.
+Mentally insert yourself in the currency flow as if you were testing the temperature of water flowing from a tap.

-Toss the thinking of what you’re going to buy, what you need to pay, what and who you owe.
-Those activities exist anyway so no need wasting your creative powers to materialize more lack.
+Toss the thoughts of what you’re going to buy, what you need to pay, and what and who you owe.
+Those activities exist anyway, so there’s no need to waste your creative powers to materialize more lack.

 Prosperity Thinking